-After much testing and changing I have been quite settled on WTB Resolutes tyres in 650bx42mm for a while now, but having just worn through a set I was interested to dig into the market for new tyres to test again.
+After much testing and changing of gravel tyres I have been quite settled on WTB Resolute tyres in 650bx42mm for a while now, but having just worn through a set I was interested to dig into the market for new tyres to test again.

 Teravails were new on my tyre radar but looked good.
 Flicking through the range the Rutlands looked the best suited to my local riding here in the Tweed Valley; a good mix of relatively chunky side lugs for grip on loose, rough gravel with a defined raised centre ridge for on road speed.

-The next question was do I go 650b x 47mm or 700x42mm and I opted for the 700c.
+The next question was do I go for the 650b x 47mm or 700x42mm but eventually I opted for the 700c.
 After a long stint on 650bs it was good to go back to remind myself what 700c offers.